7zquiel/Lemoney/README.md

-   git branch                              //shows all the branches in the directory git branch <branch.name>                //creates a new branch git checkout <branch.name>              //navigates to a branch
+   git branch                              //shows all the branches in the directory git branch <branch.name>                //creates a new branch git checkout <branch.name>              //navigates to a branch git checkout HEAD <file>                //replaces the file with the last commited version of it git diff                                //shows all the modifications made git diff --name-only                    //shows only the names of all the files that were modificated